zarif98sjs/dockerize-oracle/README.md

 # **Creating the docker image**

-first git clone this repository
+first `git clone` this repository

 navigate to `dockerfiles/<version>` .
 Download the binary of your desired oracle database version and put it there .
 The binaries can be downloaded from the [Oracle Technology Network](www.oracle.com/technetwork/database/enterprise-edition/downloads/index.html), make sure you use the linux link: `Linux x86-64`.
 The needed file is named `linuxx64_<version>_database.zip`.
+Do not unzip.

 Now go to `dockerfiles` and run the `buildContainerImage.sh` script